alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 As you can see the weight quickly becomes impractical for a drone as we go down: it is very much impossible with the current state of the art to build a 50 cm dirigible and keep its weight under 20 grams.
-We would be hard pushed left to include any kind of electronics: even a paltry [Arduino nano](https://store.arduino.cc/products/arduino-nano) weighs in at 5 grams.
+We would be hard pushed to include any kind of electronics: even a paltry [Arduino nano](https://store.arduino.cc/products/arduino-nano) weighs in at 5 grams.
 What can we do with the remaining 14 grams?

-The [surface of the ellipsoid](https://planetcalc.com/149/) would be approximately 0.34 m², and covering it up with just one layer of 20 microns ligthweight material (1.2 density) would be 8 grams.
+The [surface of the ellipsoid](https://planetcalc.com/149/) would be approximately 0.34 m², and covering it up with just one layer of 20-micron ligthweight material (1.2 density) would use 8 grams.
 (For comparison, the lightest vegetable bags at a supermarket are 40~50 microns thick.)
 Really hard to fit in the remaining 6 grams a couple of motors, propellers, battery and control surfaces;
 not to speak about some kind of structure, plus about one gram of hydrogen.